jacobbuck/sort-indexes/README.md

 # sort-indexes

-Sorts the elements of an array and returns a new array with the indexes from the original array in sorted order.
+Sorts the elements of an array and returns a new array with the indexes of the elements from the original array in sorted order.

 ## Usage